burlachenkok/exploring-python3/python3-note.md

 The f-string form is known as a formatted string literal.
 To use formatted string literals, you should begin a string with `f` or `F`, before the opening quotation mark in the form of <`'`>, <`"`>, <`"""`>, <`'''`>.

 Inside this string, you can write an arbitrary Python expression between `{` and `}`.
 Also, you can refer to variables or literal values.
 During using f-string you can pass an integer after the `:`.
-It will cause that field to be a minimum number of characters wide.
+It will cause that field during printing to have a minimum number of characters wide.
 This is useful for making columns line up.
 Example:
 ```python
 a = 123
 print (f"Hello {a:10}")